MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 - The Dynamics 365 Guides PC app does not support guest access.
 Guests can operate guides; they can't edit them.

+> [!NOTE]
-- A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.
+> A Microsoft Teams admin can [configure Teams to block guest users](https://docs.microsoft.com/microsoftteams/set-up-guests), but Dynamics 365 Guides ignores that configuration and allows guest users to make calls from HoloLens.

 ## Guest user management